Currency correlation tells us whether two currency pairs move in the same, opposite, or totally random direction, over some period of time.

 This tells you that the recent move is U.S. dollar-related and confirms a possible breakout for EUR/USD since the other three pairs are moving similarly.
 So you decide you will trade the breakout when it occurs.

 Now let’s assume the other three pairs are NOT moving in the magnitude as EUR/USD.The GBP/USD is holding not falling, USD/JPY is not rising, and USD/CHF is sideways.

 This is usually a strong sign that the EUR/USD decline is not U.S. dollar-related and most likely driven by some kind of negative EU news.

-Price may actually trade below the key support level you’ve been monitoring but because the other three correlated pairs aren’t moving in proportion with EUR/USD, there will be lack of any price follow-through and price will return back above the support level resulting in a fakeout.
+Price may actually trade below the key support level you’ve been monitoring but because the other three correlated pairs aren’t moving in proportion with EUR/USD, there will be a lack of any price follow-through and the price will return back above the support level resulting in a fakeout.